miyamok/reentrancy/README.md

 <!-- variables used to form a condition (maybe no such variable) to decide whether it should send money or not aren't get changed before the line of money transfer. -->

+## Future work

+We can think about a security property which makes use of an invariance.
+For example, the difference between the amount of the asset of the Jar contract and the total sum of the deposit is constant, as long as we have calls to <code>deposit</code> and <code>withdraw</code>.
+Although such an invariance is very useful to write down an optimal security property, we did not use it because Z3 could not manage the SAT solving in a reasonable time frame (we gave up after half a day running).
+As a future work, we will try other SMT solvers and theorem provers to overcome this issue.
+We already tried the SMT solver cvc5, but it did not show any better performance over Z3 for our particular problem.
+In order for fully automatic verification, an extraction of invariance is necessary.
+We used a modified model to let Z3 finish the task in a reasonable time frame.
+Concretely speaking, the state variable <code>balance</code> of type <code>mapping(address=>uint)</code> was modeled by an array of the length 1.
+Although it is apparent that the obtained violation result of the security property does violate the security property in the unmodified model for our particular case, a soundness result of such model abstraction in general should be useful.
+Concerning implementation, solc has already had features to generate CHC models from Solidity source codes.
+Ideally, our future implementation work should be integrated with solc.

 ## External links